markusressel/telegram-click/README.md

 Multiple permissions can be combined using `&`, `|` and `~` (not) operators.

+If a user does not have permission to use a command it will not be displayed when this user generate a list of commands.

 ### Custom permission handler

 If none of the integrated handlers suit your needs you can simply write